 Double bills of outstanding original jazz led by women.
 Performances at the Vortex and at the Old Church on Stoke Newington Church Street.

-Blow the Fuse are thrilled to have been awarded public funding by the National Lottery through Arts Council England, ACE.
+Blow the Fuse were awarded public funding by the National Lottery through Arts Council England, ACE towards the recording of ARQ’s second album ‘A Magic Life’ and the costs of touring.

 See our gigs page for details on all our events.